-IWNR1276I The consistency group name was successfully updated for session
+IWNR1276I The consistency group name was successfully updated for session '''

-GMsession, role pair H1-J2.

-'''

 Use the setstdby command to set the standby management server for an active management server.

 Lists help for the command.
 If you specify additional parameters and arguments, those parameters and arguments are ignored.